ksenthilraj/skills-introduction-to-github/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Introduction to GitHub ksr
+# Introduction to GitHub ksr pull request

 _Get started using GitHub in less than an hour._